innercoder78/shadow-slave-monitor/README.md

 # Shadow Slave New Chapter Monitor

-A small automated monitor that checks for new chapters of *Shadow Slave* and sends a notification when one becomes available.
+A small automated monitor that checks for new chapters for the web novel called *Shadow Slave* and sends a notification when one becomes available.

-The monitor uses WebNovel as the original release source (since that’s where G3 publishes his work first), then checks several websites to see when the chapters are available to the public.
-When one of those sites publishes the new chapter, this script sends a notification through the ntfy app on your phone.
-That way, you can read the new chapters right away!

 ## Sources